fengguan/research/README.md

 * Tensor category
   - searching for a read list
 * Group coholomogy
   - searching for a read list
+* Maybe it is the time to change basic math from add/minus to K-theory, rather than using math to describe K-theory